Field rules in online database. Build complex conditional logic for your web-forms with easy-to-use UI

 You can use conditional logic on registrations forms in many ways.
 For example, you can create a form with contact information, you can then have a "More details" section, which can be activated using Drop Down 'Add more details' value 'Yes'.
 If the user chooses 'Yes' you can show more details (post address etc.).

-Field Rules let you perform two actions if a condition is true.
-You can show a field on a form or hide a field from the user.
+Field Rules let you perform three actions if a condition is true.
+You can show or hide a field on a form from the user or set the value to another field.
 You can also show/hide section headings and file upload fields, which is useful for showing detailed instructions of how to fill out your form or selectively asking for files from your users.

 The field rules contain two parts: a condition and an action.